+The Company which is Category 1 Global Business Licence is not defined as a public interest entity in line with section 2 of the Financial Reporting Act.

-- 1.1 The Board and Management of the Company are committed to ensuring and maintaining a high standard of corporate governance within the Company.
-The Board recognises that the National Code of Corporate Governance for Mauritius 2016 (the "Code") is regarded as best practice and therefore uses its best endeavours to ensure compliance with the provisions set out in the Code. - The Board regularly monitors and evaluates compliance with its established ethical principles and standards. - The Board of Directors assumes full responsibility for leading and controlling the organisation and meeting all legal and regulatory requirements.
-In addition, the Board is collectively responsible for the long-term success, reputation and governance of the Company. - 1.2 During the year under review, the Company has not adopted a Board Charter but intends to have one in the coming year.
-The Company is currently using the Code of Ethics which has been adopted at the level of Warwyck Group. - 1.3 A clear definition of the roles and responsibilities of the Chairperson, executive directors as well as the Company Secretary will be defined in the Board Charter along with the statement of accountabilities which will be adopted in the coming year and will be included in the website of the Company.
+The Board and Management of the Company are committed to ensuring and maintaining a high standard of corporate governance within the Company.
+The Board recognises that the National Code of Corporate Governance for Mauritius 2016 (the "Code") is regarded as best practice and therefore uses its best endeavours to ensure compliance with the provisions set out in the Code.

+The Board regularly monitors and evaluate compliance with its established ethical principles and standards.

+The Board of Directors assumes full responsibility for leading and controlling the organisation and meeting all legal and regulatory requirements.
+In addition, the Board is collectively responsible for the long-term success, reputation and governance of the Company.

+During the year under review, the Company has adopted a Board Charter which defines the roles and responsibilities of the Chairperson, executive directors as well as the Company Secretary.
+The Company is currently using the Code of Ethics which has been adopted at the level of Warwyck Group.

+The position statement for each senior governance position and the statement of accountabilities are described in the Board Charter of the Company.

+CORPORATE GOVERNANCE REPORT FOR THE YEAR ENDED 31 December 2019 (Contd)

+1.1 Company structure and shareholding

+The organisation structure is illustrated in the below diagram:

-CORPORATE GOVERNANCE REPORT FOR THE YEAR ENDED 31 DECEMBER 2018 (CONTD)
+CORPORATE GOVERNANCE REPORT FOR THE YEAR ENDED 31 DECEMBER 2019 (CONTD)